 You may be asking how do you write an ESA and people are looking for an emotional support dog letter sample but in reality no health care practitioner letter will be the same.
 However, since you cannot write your ESA yourself you will need to direct your health care practitioner to prepare a letter which satisfies the information that you need to provide your Landlord, property management company or HOA or other party.

 Your health care practitioner may find it helpful if you provide them with a template that identifies your needs.
-Check out our handy ESA template letter here and if you need to request one from your health care provider show them this downloadable form.

-Emotional support Animal Training
+Emotional Support Animal Training

 Unlike Service dogs, ESA’s are not required to be trained to perform a service for their owners.
 An ESA provides emotional support for their handlers and can qualify as long as the animal does not cause a disturbance or undue hardship for a property owner.